top of page

 • Custom interface development: Build custom user interfaces or control applications that interact with the AURON console via Ember+ for a tailored user experience.

-JSON logo_edited.png
+JSON logo_edited

 WS-JSON Protocol Integration